-- 6. The individual has applied for coverage by enrolling: - Directly with Providence Health Plan by completing and submitting to Providence Health Plan our Individual Application; or - In the Exchange Market by completing the online application at HealthCare.gov; and - 7.
-The individual resides in our Service Area, as stated in section 13; and - 8.
+- 1. The individual has applied for coverage by enrolling: - Directly with Providence Health Plan by completing and submitting to Providence Health Plan our Individual Application; or - In the Exchange Market by completing the online application at HealthCare.gov; - 2.
+The individual resides in our Service Area, as stated in section 13; - The individual is not entitled to Medicare Part A and/or enrolled in Medicare Part B; and - 4.
 The individual has been approved by Providence Health Plan or HealthCare.gov for enrollment.